Active ingredient

 The side effects listed below were seen when Avastin was given together with chemotherapy.
 This does not necessarily mean that these side effects were strictly caused by Avastin.

 If you have an allergic reaction, tell your doctor or a member of the medical staff straight away.
 The signs may include: difficulty in breathing or chest pain.
-You could also experience redness or flushing of the skin or a rash, chills and shivering, feeling sick (nausea) or being sick (vomiting).
+You could also experience redness or flushing of the skin or a rash, chills and shivering, feeling sick (nausea) or being sick (vomiting), swelling, lightheadedness, fast heartbeat and loss of consciousness.

 You should seek help immediately if you suffer from any of the below mentioned side effects.

-Severe side effects, which may be very common (affects more than 1 user in 10), include:
+Severe side effects, which may be very common (may affect more than 1 in 10 people), include:

-Severe side effects, which may be common (affects 1 to 10 users in 100), include:
+Severe side effects, which may be common (may affect up to 1 in 10 people), include:

 Severe side effects of unknown frequency (frequency cannot be estimated from the available data), include: